Kaezar/Iris/README.md

 * Triggering phrases: "portal", "science", "cake", "testing", "aperture", "glados"
   * Bot response: react to triggering message with custom companion cube emoji.

+* Triggering phrases: "what is my avatar", "what's my avatar", "what does my avatar look like"
+  * Bot response: link to url of triggering message's author's avatar.

+* Triggering phrases: "@iris your avatar"
+  * Bot response: link to url of bot's avatar.

+* Triggering phrases: "@iris your source"
+  * Bot response: bot source code.

+2
 ### Commands
 The command keyword is not case-sensitive, but the subsequent arguments are.
 * !ping